 Adele’s approach to therapy is holistic; she believes every single person has what they need to achieve growth, discover meaning and ultimately learn to be happy.
 She believes in using a strengths-based approach incorporating evidence- based treatment modalities to help clients build resilience and achieve social, emotional and spiritual growth.
 To this end Adele integrates techniques from Humanistic-Existential therapy, CBT, Solutions-Oriented and Solutions Focused therapies.

-Anita is a licensed graduate therapist in Maryland.
-She received her M.A. in Psychology from the City College of New York, where she conducted research on the relationship between disordered eating and depression in women.
+Anita received her Masters degree in Psychology from the City College of New York, where she conducted research on the relationship between disordered eating and depression in women.
 She then received her Ed.M. in Psychological Counseling from Teachers College, Columbia University.
 She recently completed a two-year training program at the Center for the Study of Anorexia and Bulimia, where she trained in psychodynamic and behavioral techniques for treating eating disorders.

 Hazan Cetin, M.S.Ed., LCSW-C. The capacity to feel vulnerable is shared by all human beings.
 Vulnerability is often equated with weakness and because of such a mindset many of us spend our lives shielding ourselves from leaning into any one emotion too intently.
 From that fear and discomfort we begin to invalidate many aspects of the human condition.
 My goal with the individuals I work with is to help them embrace the opportunity to view vulnerability as an opportunity to build resiliency.
 I have a very organic process to developing a therapeutic relationship and if nothing else I would like individuals to walk away feeling seen and heard.